Skip top navigation

 Time Limit Extension Requests (Graduate Only)

-Master’s degree students have six years from the time of initial enrollment in their graduate program to complete their degree (AP.6.9.2 Time Limit).
+Master’s degree students have six calendar years from their admit term for the program to complete their degree (AP.6.9.2 Time Limit).
 Doctoral students have six years from the time of initial enrollment to advance to candidacy, and a total of nine years to complete their degree (AP.6.10.1 Time Limit).

-Students who are unable to meet their established time limit may apply for an extension.
-Students must complete the dynamic Time Limit Extension form found on the Registrar's website.
-All information necessary to make a compelling case for an extension (including appropriate and supporting documentation) must be included at the time of initial submission.
-Students will not have the opportunity to upload supplemental information unless it is specifically requested by the University.
+Students who are unable to meet their established time limit may apply for a Time Limit Extension.
+Students must complete the digital Time Limit Extension form on the Registrar's website.
+At the time of the initial submission, all information necessary to make a compelling case for an extension (including appropriate and supporting documentation).
+Students will not have the opportunity to upload supplemental information unless it is specifically requested by the university.

 The student’s statement should include the following information: